BioClub/labU/README.md

 See the Tailwind Examples in the [\_html](https://github.com/BioClub/labU/_html) folder.

->Why don't we just use code exported from Figma or XD?
+> Why don't we just use code exported from Figma or XD?
 Because the generate code is very messy, slow and difficult to update.
 Exactly what we don't want.

-# Development

-Wordpress used to be the universal tool of choice, but in recent releases Wordpress went more into an Website-Builder direction, rather than strengthening the CMS aspects of it.
-(Looking at you, Block Editor).
-It came to a point where it does not longer make sense to bend and modify Wordpress to function as a CMS/CMF.

-Also, recently the move of both ACF and WPML from perpetual license to a wsubscription fee makes Wordpress even less attractive.

-After evaluation other framesworks and alternatives like SSGs, we decided to build the new BioClub Community Website using [ProcessWire](https://www.processwire.com).
-(But if there are other solutions, please share them in #website on the [BioClub Discord](https://discord.bioclub.tokyo)).

 # Use Cases